Looking for recommendation of the Best Hospitals & clinics in Ho Chi Minh City, Vietnam. An insider view of HealthCare system and practices.

 - Updates, if an expat group points you for a hospital urology dept without a name of the dept head, for the exact same condition he had 3 years back, you certainly won’t have any information about the latest.
 The Healthcare system is booming at a rate of 1 private clinic/hospital every quarter for the past 10-years

-So, how to get the best doctor to treat me Vs the best hospital
+How to get the best doctor to treat me versus the best hospital

 In this article, as a professional insurer, we will share our experience as:

 - there is not such thing as a good hospital in Vietnam, there are good specialists